rubygems/rubygems/.github/ISSUE_TEMPLATE/bundler-related-issue.md

 -->

+### Describe the problem as clearly as you can

+    Your anwser:

 ### Post system independent steps to reproduce the problem.
 Examples: [Sample repro script for Bundler issues](https://gist.github.com/xaviershay/6207550), [Another sample repro script for Bundler issues](https://gist.github.com/xaviershay/6295889).

     Script URL: